Climate Change Awareness

 Unions want a global agreement implemented on the basis of just transition principles and plans: national and industry/enterprise plans that protect and create new jobs by investing in the necessary industrial transformation…there are no jobs on a dead planet.

 Each year the ITUC submits a report to the United Nations’ climate change conference setting out its key demands.
-In 2022, these included:
+In 2025 these were:

 The ITUC works for international solidarity between trade unions to support these goals.
 Its regional organisations coordinate unions in each continent: the Asia-Pacific Regional Organisation (ITUC-AP); African Regional Organisation ITUC-AF); American Regional Organisation (TUCA); and European Trade Union Confederation (ETUC).